Fat White Family: 2024–present: Forgiveness Is Yours

 On 26 April 2024, the band released their fourth studio album Forgiveness Is Yours.
 Describing the album upon its eventual release, Lias Saoudi stated: "Forgiveness Is Yours is about life as eternal contingency.
 About no longer suspecting, but knowing that this shit will never get any easier… in fact, it’s about to get a whole lot worse, your body’s going to go into decay and the people you love will slowly start dropping dead around you.
 But somehow, you’ve smashed enough of your expectations thus far in life, you’re sort of fine with it.
 You accept it.
 The overarching aesthetic themes at work here are torpor and further torpor still."
 Longtime members Saul Adamczewski and Nathan Saoudi departed from the band before the album's completion.

 Following his departure, Nathan Saoudi embarked on new musical ventures.
 In early 2025, he co-founded a new project called Uncle Daddy with former Fat White Family bassist Joseph Pancucci and electronic musician Richard Wilson.
 The group released their debut track "Blood" in October 2024.
 Following his departure from Fat White Family, Saul Adamczewski has focused on other musical projects, including his work with Insecure Men.
+He released A Man for All Seasons, his second Insecure Men album on November 7, 2025.

+In February 2026, Adamczewski revealed in an interview that, after several years of animosity, he had rejoined Fat White Family, and that the band had been working on a potentially final album together: "Well, we’re like brothers.
+The minute we sit down together, we just pick up exactly where we’d left off.
+The last album was so incredibly pony.
+We know that it should never be the last Fat White Family record, not in a million years.
+So we’re looking at it like we’ll make one last good record and have one last good year of festivals."
+In August 2026, Adamczewski was accused of domestic abuse and assault by multiple women.